top of page

 Workshops

-I facilitate professional workshops about becoming a sensitivity reader and how to work with sensitivity readers and Equity, Diversity, Inclusion, and Accessibility workshops for businesses, organizations, and individuals.
-I also teach writing workshops for youth and adults.
+I facilitate professional development workshops for sensitivity readers and clients in addition to Equity, Diversity, Inclusion, and Accessibility workshops for businesses, organizations, and individuals.
+I also teach creative writing workshops for youth and adults.
 Register for upcoming workshops below!

 SENSITIVITY READING WORKSHOPS

-Sensitivity Readers (also called authenticity, diversity, or targeted beta readers) use their lived experiences to help writers of all genres create more authentic and respectful portrayals of marginalized identities and communities.
-When done well, hiring a sensitivity reader can be a meaningful investment in underrepresented communities.
-In this workshop, we will deepen our understanding of sensitivity reading beyond public relations and into the complex intersections of craft and activism.
+Sensitivity Readers (also called authenticity, diversity, or targeted beta readers) use our lived experience to help writers of all genres create more authentic and respectful portrayals of marginalized identities and communities.
+Hiring a sensitivity reader can be a meaningful investment in your work.
+In this workshop, we will deepen our understanding of sensitivity reading as developmental editing beyond public relations and into the complex intersections of craft and activism.
 We will draw distinctions between sensitivity reading and censorship and address other misconceptions about the profession.
-We will reflect on our projects and identities through exercises and discuss the importance of telling stories with intentionality and respect.
-Participants will leave with strategies for finding readers appropriate for their works in progress and guidance for how to prepare for sensitivity reader services.
+We will reflect on our writing projects and identities through interactive exercises and discuss how to tell stories with intentionality and respect.
+Participants will leave with resources for finding readers appropriate for their works in progress and guidance for how to prepare for sensitivity reader services.

-In addition to Sensitivity / Authenticity Reading, I facilitate writing workshops for youth and adults hosted through Lighthouse Writers Workshop in Denver, CO.
+I facilitate Creative Writing workshops for youth and adults hosted through Lighthouse Writers Workshop in Denver, CO and The Loft Literary Center in Minneapolis .
 Keep reading for information about upcoming online and in-person workshops.

 Wild, Weird and Supernatural: Sci-Fi and Fantasy Writing Club